ramtande/Synerzip_Assignment/README.md

 # Ram_Assignment

 I have added
-Assignment.apk file built from the project itself.
+SynerzipAssignment.apk file built from the project itself.